presprog/kirby-skeleton-plugin/README.md

 # Kirby Skeleton Plugin

-This repository is Present Progressive's starting point for Kirby 5 plugins.
-It keeps the repeated plugin setup in one place: Composer metadata, Kirby extension folders, PHP quality tools, tests, Panel assets, frontend assets and a one-command initializer.
+This repository is our opinionated starting point for Kirby 5 plugins to save us the time and effort of setting up a new plugin.

 > Requires Kirby 5 and PHP 8.4 or later.

 ## What it provides

 - Kirby plugin registration with starter extensions for commands, config options, fields, hooks, methods, snippets and translations
-- Composer setup for Kirby 5 plugins with isolated quality tools via `bamarni/composer-bin-plugin`
+- Composer setup with isolated quality tools via `bamarni/composer-bin-plugin`
 - PHPUnit, Psalm, PHP CS Fixer and Composer validation scripts
 - Panel and frontend asset tooling with Yarn, Kirbyup, Vite and Vitest
 - Committed generated assets so Composer installations are ready to run